-Dina Farms is a model for integrated economic takes into account its social responsibility by committing to employing and training members of its local community.

-produced in 2022, 100% of which was reused as
+Dina Farms is a model for integrated economic takes into account its social responsibility by projects committed to environmental and social committing to employing and training members sustainability practices.
+In addition to using of its local community. technology to provide irrigation water, the company is currently working on reducing its carbon A total of 68,000 m3 compost (green manure) produced in 2022, 100% of which was reused as footprint by expanding the use of solar energy to generate electricity.
+Furthermore, Dina Farms soil fertilizers.